tolstenev/utils_cat_grep/README.md

 `*Click*` - the power button was pressed.
 A couple of minutes of boot loading and... yeah, it feels good.
 You always get that feeling when you turn on a computer.
 A few seconds of undisturbed pleasure and you opened the Mosaic browser.
 Then you went to your favorite forum, and while drinking pivo, you read some threads.
 Suddenly you came across a very interesting discussion, which began with the following message:

-"Very interesting," you thought to yourself.
-As you scrolled down, you noticed that bash is not that well ported, and some functions didn't work.
-In particular, there were problems with the utilities for word processing: cat and grep.
-"Interesting task, and it would be great to help this Linus Torvalds," you said aloud and immediately wrote a message in the thread saying that you're already working on it.
-Well, let’s start!

 > Hello everybody out there using minix -
 >
 >I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu) for 386(486) AT clones.
 This has been brewing since april, and is starting to get ready.
 I'd like any feedback on things people like/dislike in minix, as my OS resembles it somewhat (same physical layout of the file-system (due to practical reasons) among other things).